 The Company's ability to commercialize its products successfully will depend first, on meeting the scientific due diligence requirements of prospective customers and second, on its ability to negotiate satisfactory licensing terms with pharmaceutical or biotechnology organizations for preclinical compounds.
-While continued positive test results announced during Q1-FYE'14 generated positive feedback from potential licensees, these test outcomes have not translated into a contractual agreement to date.
-Licensing discussions during Q1-FYE'14 continued to find interest for preclinical stage deals for novel compounds or classes of compounds.
-This reflects the macro events occurring within the pharmaceutical industry such as: the large number of blockbuster drugs that continue to come off patent protection; the need to find drugs to replace the revenues lost to generic competition and lower margins on the unprotected brand; and, the continued productivity challenges of the pharmaceutical industry in generating new compounds from their internal R&D.
+While continued positive test results announced during Q2-FYE'14 generated positive feedback from potential licensees, these test outcomes have not translated into a contractual agreement to date.
+Licensing discussions during Q2-FYE'14 continued to find interest for preclinical stage deals for novel compounds or classes of compounds.
+This reflects the macro events occurring within the pharmaceutical industry such as: the blockbuster drugs that continue to come off patent protection; the need to find drugs to replace the revenues lost to generic competition and lower margins on the unprotected brand; and, the continued productivity challenges of the pharmaceutical industry in generating new compounds from their internal R&D. However, the concept of novel and first in class for a mechanism of action (MOA) of a drug candidate means that potential partners have limited scientific experience or knowledge in the subject MOA hence their level of due diligence is markedly higher.
+This also leads to a desire to see human test results to provide further confidence around the novel MOA.
+The outcome of such due diligence and further testing cannot be guaranteed to lead to a licensing agreement for COTI-2.